ojitha/ojitha.github.io/_posts/2021-03-27-Understand JPMS.md

 Hello/bin/Hello
 ```

-Application load is quicker even because the dependecies between modules, missing modules and other errors can be verified before start the application.
+Application load is quicker even because the dependencies between modules, missing modules and other errors can be verified before starting the application.

 > NOTE: Modules are load from the module-path instead of the class-path.